How to Start a Blog on WordPress

 Your host will provide the space where you will later install the WordPress software and conduct all your activities in your blog.

 There are a number of hosting companies and service providers that you can choose from.
-However, since we are talking about WordPress, it is highly recommended that you pick from the hosting companies that WordPress is closely affiliated with: SiteGround, Inmotion Hosting, and Bluehost*.
+However, since we are talking about WordPress, it is highly recommended that you pick from the shared web hosting companies that WordPress is closely affiliated with: SiteGround, Inmotion Hosting, and Bluehost*.
 Out of these three, Bluehost is the favorite.
 Its 1-Click WordPress Auto-Install feature definitely staves a lot off the time and effort it usually takes to set up your blog on your web host.

 There are several plans available on Bluehost, but you are just starting out, so there is nothing wrong with choosing the BASIC plan.
 You can simply upgrade in the future if and when you need it.